livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 Constraints:

-- OperationContext binds the requester_identity_id and any scoped authority relevant to the operation.
+- OperationContext binds the `requester_identity_id` and any scoped authority relevant to the operation.
-- OperationContext is explicitly derived, it is not inferred from transport metadata or client supplied claims.
+- OperationContext is explicitly derived; it is not inferred from transport metadata or client supplied claims.
-- For inter-node exchange processing, OperationContext may include sync_domain and remote_node_identity_id.
+- For inter-node exchange processing, OperationContext may include `sync_domain` and `remote_node_identity_id`.
-- OperationContext includes trace_id for request correlation.
+- OperationContext includes `trace_id` for request correlation.

 This file does not define OperationContext fields beyond the names listed here.